mjambon/dune-starter/README.md

    providing a single opam package.
 This is ideal for small open-source projects that distribute a library.
 * `sample-application`: suitable for a multi-folder application.
-Subfolders are built as libraries, which can be tested independently if desired.
+Subfolders are compiled into a single big library.
-  One or several executables are built using those libraries.
+  A single executable is built using this library.
 This setup is ideal for medium-sized OCaml applications.

 Requirements: opam, git, make, jbuilder.